 Creating an event registration strategy for your attendees is one of the most important parts of the event lifecycle.
 By registering for your event, attendees are clearly interested in what your event will offer them.
 Making the process as simple as possible will ensure that they complete the registration and attendees will head into the event with a positive impression.
 Not only does a clear and easy registration process increase the number of people who complete it, it also creates a level of trust between attendees and the event organizers.

-Within in this guide, we’ll show you how you can deliver the best registration experience for your attendees, increase traffic to your event registration page and secure potential revenue in 2019 and beyond!
+Within in this guide, we’ll show you how you can deliver the best registration experience for your attendees, increase traffic to your event registration page and secure potential revenue in 2020

 Registration is at the heart of meetings and events.
 It’s is how event professionals secure attendees and thus how you secure potential revenue.
 In addition, pre-event registration acts as the first impression your attendees will have about your meeting or event and may impact their event satisfaction.
 As a result, you need to ensure your pre-event registration is as efficient and user-friendly as possible.